bolt/docs/source/content.md

 we'll describe how to define the Contenttypes and the Fields that you can use to store the desired information in them.

+<p class="tip"><strong>Tip:</strong> The 'slug' is a special value, that's used in the generation of the URL at which
+a page will be available on the website.
+It usually contains a  variant of the title, that's been made suitable for indexing by search engines.
+Ideally, it is both semantical and human readable.
+For example, if you have a page named "About our company", a good slug would be <code>about-our-company</code>.</p>

-All content in your website is part of one Contenttype, which automatically defines which fields that piece of content has, and that automatically specifies how that piece of content is structured.
+All of the content on your website is part of one specific Contenttype, which automatically defines which fields that piece of content has, which in turn specifies how that piece of content is structured.
 Each one of those pieces of content is called a **Record**, and is stored in the database together.
 For example, a single 'book review' is a Record of Contenttype 'reviews' and a single 'page' is a Record of Contenttype Pages.

 When you're creating a page on a website that shows listings of several Records, you're using an **Array of Records**.
 For instance, if you create a page that